zio/zio/docs/reference/resource/scope.md

 ```

 We can see that the finalizer is run after we called `close` on the scope.
 So the finalizer is guaranteed to be run when the scope is closed.

+The `Scope#extend` operator, takes a `ZIO` effect that requires a `Scope` and provides it with a `Scope` without closing it afterwards.
+This allows us to extend the lifetime of a scoped resource to the lifetime of a scope.

 ## Scopes and The ZIO Environment